 |Email open rate is low||Improve open rates||Email subject line and pre-header text|

-|CTOR is low||Boost Click-through rates||Content of your email and the layout and design of your emails|
+|CTOR is low||Boost click-through rates||Content of your email and the layout and design of your emails|

-|CTOR and conversion is low||Boost conversions and ROI||Call-to-action|
+|CTOR and conversion are low||Boost conversions and ROI||Call-to-action|

 After developing your hypothesis, you can start testing your email in the following manner:

-For example - you can create two personalized subject lines or use a button as CTA rather than a text.
-Doing so will help you figure out which version seems more engaging to your audience.
+For example - you can create two personalized subject lines or use a button as CTA rather than a link.
+Doing so will help you determine which version seems more engaging to your audience.

 Now that your email variations are ready, it's time to run the test.
-Kick off your trial run by sending one version to a subset of the audience and the other to a different subset.
+Kick-off your trial run by sending one version to a subset of the audience and the other to a different subset.
 Monitor the interaction of your audience, and collect data using different metrics.

 Then, compare the result of both versions and identify a champion version.
 You can now use this champion version to garner good returns by sending it to different segments of users.